AkkodisAquaIA/AquaIA/README.md

 Rules about this repository :
 - Never push directly on main branch -> always open a pull request
 - Never delete the development branch
+- Don't put any data inside the repository.
+Only code.
+Use sharepooint or other solution to share and use data.